 The BMC’s core activities involve issue education, consensus building, planning and advocacy, making certain that patient-driven positions are communicated to decision makers and other stakeholders.

 The BMC was formed in 2002 as a grassroots alliance of patient advocates.
 In 2012, the BMC was registered under the Not-for-profit Corporations Act.
+The organization is governed by By-Laws and a Board of Directors.
+At each Annual General Meeting, attended by representatives of member organizations, an Annual Chair’s Report is presented which reviews governance, membership changes, financial issues and highlights of the work of the BMC.

 The BMC is committed to ensuring that all Canadians have safe and timely access to medications which have been shown, based on best available evidence, to improve outcomes for patients.